Buying a car in South Africa

 Check what you can afford

-The budget you have is arguably the most important factor to consider when buying a car in South Africa.
+Your budget is arguably the most important factor to consider when buying a car in South Africa.
 “How much am I able to spend on a new car?”
 “Can I only afford a used car?” – only after answering this question should you begin your search.
-As buying a new vehicle costs significantly more than buying a used car.
-And the methods for purchasing them are very different.
+Buying a new vehicle costs significantly more than buying a used car,and the methods for purchasing them are very different.
 It is also important to never spend all the money you have saved up.
-After the purchase you will likely need car insurance and car registration.
-If you buy a car older than 5 years, you may need even more money for additional repairs, the so-called “starter package”.
+After the purchase, you will likely need car insurance and car registration.
+If you buy a car older than 5 years, you may need even more money for additional repairs, the so-called “starter package.”

 Do your research!

 Do you choose a random restaurant as a date venue?
+No, you look into it first!
 It’s the same with buying a car.
 Before you make a choice, you gather as much information as possible.
 Before you decide on a particular model:

-- Don’t be shy to use “Google” as well as other search engines to find more information.
+- Don’t be shy to use “Google” and other search engines to find more information.
 For example: “What are the benefits of a used car?”
 “What are the cheapest cars in South Africa?”
 “South Africa’s best cars”.

-Once you find the vehicle that interests you, make sure to check who you are transacting with, including the owner’s address.
-The more transparent everything is, the easier it will be for you in case you discover any major defects in the car.
+Once you find the vehicle that interests you, check who you are transacting with, including the owner’s address.
+The more transparent everything is, the easier it will be for you if you discover any major defects in the car.

-When purchasing a used car in South Africa, use the opportunity to look around the vehicle and determine if the car in a good shape.
+When purchasing a used car in South Africa, use the opportunity to look around the vehicle and determine if the car is in good shape.

 First, the color.
 Look at the bodywork from a distance.
 Do the doors or wings have a slightly different shade to the rest of the components?
 If so, the car has been repainted.
-Be sure to find the answer as to why.
+Be sure to find out why.

 Second, the tires of the car.
 They should have “fresh” rubber and deep treads with no “stretch marks”, cracks or other damage.
 You can quickly assess the condition of the tires by checking their manufacturing date.
 If the tires are more than three years old, you can add the cost of replacing them to the price of the car.

 Third, the joints.
 Check the gaps between the various car parts, for example between the bonnet and the side covers.
 Are they the same on both sides?
-If not, the car is already questionable and it is worth asking about its history.
+If not, the cars’ condition is questionable and it is worth asking about its history.